 - Carry out an audit of the workplace to identify heat stress areas.

 Negotiate a Heat Agreement or Policy:

-It is important not to wait until summer to raise the issue with management and begin the process of negotiating a heat agreement appropriate to your workplace.
+As climate change is making Australian summers hotter than ever before, it is becoming increasingly important not to wait until summer to raise the issue with management and begin the process of negotiating a heat agreement appropriate to your workplace.
 This should be done at an OHS Committee level, ensuring the input of all affected workers.
 If there is no OHS Committee, then it can be raised by the HSR directly with management.
 The agreement should consider both seasonal and work-related heat.
 It should include at least the following: